threedworld-mit/tdw/Documentation/misc_frontend/video.md

 DISPLAY=:0 ffmpeg -video_size 256x256 -f x11grab -i :0.0+0,0 output.mp4
 ```

+- `DISPLAY` must have a valid display number.
+- `-video_size` must be less than or equal to the size of your display.
+It will be easier to capture the video if the display size, `video_size`, and TDW application screen size are all the same; otherwise you may need to set pixel offsets (see below).
+- `:0.0+0,0` is the display number (which should match `DISPLAY`) and (x, y) pixel offset (usually this should be `+0,0`).

 ## "I want to capture audio (and maybe video too)"

 Important guidelines when recording audio: